Sindurav/CodingInterviews/HARMAN International/README.md

 # Round-2 WebEx Interview

 -  I was asked to share my screen and open an editor and code.
--  I was asked the following questions.
 -  It was an one hour interview.
--  I was asked the time complexity and space complexity of my code
+-  I was asked the time complexity and space complexity of my code.
+-  I was asked the following questions:

 ## 1. Data Structure design to Store Items
 ---------